andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ## Learning Objectives - final exercise (4/47)
-As a group, use the last 4 minutes to modify any learning objectives you'd like or any other parts of your
+As a group, use the last 4 minutes to modify any learning objectives you'd like or any other parts of your answers.
+Prepare the following content to be easily slacked:

 ### Sharing is caring (5/52)
 Each group presents the high level overview of their class.
 Slack the following information

-- workshop name
+- workshop topic
 - original 3 learning Objectives
-- last 3 learning objectives
+- current 3 learning objectives if changed
-- any interesting or dull teaching technique or check on learning.
+- any interesting teaching technique or check on learning?
 - estimate number of additional learning objectives needed to effectively teach this workshop

 ## Closing - How to do a workshop (1/53)